 With her imagination exhausted, she entertained herself with the construction around the city center.
-It looked like every fifth building was being torn down, the classic styles with carved pillars and reliefs were in the process of being replaced with two- and three-story buildings with intricate wrought iron, massive windows, and delicate stonework.
+It looked like every fifth building was being torn down.
+The classic styles with carved pillars and reliefs were in the process of being replaced by two- and three-story buildings with intricate wrought iron, massive windows, and delicate stonework.

-A little of her confidence faded with doubt.
-Did Dukan already have skilled employees.
-She couldn’t do much besides play a violin and dance and she wasn’t sure if she had a place among the money being thrown around to build everything.
+Her confidence faded with doubt.
+Did Dukan already have skilled employees?
+She couldn't do much besides play a violin and dance and she wasn't sure if she had a place among the money being thrown around to build everything.

-She reached the city square, a three by three block park that had places for picnics, galleries, and even a small zoo with “marvelous creatures from the forbidden deserts!”
-She chuckled but didn’t have the time or the three crowns to go through the exhibit.
+She reached the city square.
+The center was a large park with plenty of places for picnics, galleries, and even a small zoo with “marvelous creatures from the forbidden deserts!”
+She chuckled but didn't have the time or the three cukdins to go through the exhibit.

-Not wanting to tease herself with the zoo, she went around until she spotted Dukan’s bank on the far side.
-It was just like she remembered from before, a one-story building that reached deep into the block.
-Six thick pillars marked the entrance, each one a carved figure of a man carrying books or a staves.
-She vaguely remembered them as heads of the various banking unions throughout Kormar, but she didn’t know their names or even what they did.
+Not wanting to tease herself with the zoo, she circled around until she spotted Dukan's bank on the far side.
+It was just like she remembered, a one-story building that reached deep into the block.
+Six thick pillars marked the entrance, each one a carved figure of a man and carrying something different: a stack of books, an intricate staff, a pair of coins, a large mechanical lock, a miniature house, and an equally small ship.
+She vaguely remembered them as heads of the various banking unions throughout Gepaul, but she didn't know their names or even the significance of each item.

 She felt scared and nervous.
 Tugging on her wool coat, she couldn't decide if she should take it off or leave it on.
 It was warm but the sweat prickling her brow came from her nervousness, not the sunlight that rose above the roofs.

 A high-pitched horn cut through the din.
 She turned to the sound as a vehicle came rolling around the corner.
-It was another of the automatic carriages, the black panels shining as the driver honk their horn to chase a horse and people out of the way.
+It was another of the automatic carriages, the black panels shining as the drivers honked their horns to chase horses and people out of the way.

 Linsan didn't like them.
 They scared her with so much metal and they moved too fast for her liking.